 Mini'app'les does not endorse any specific dealers but does promote distribution of information which may help club members to identify the best buys and service.
-Consequently, the club does participate in bulk purchases of media, software, hardware and publications on behalf of its members.
+Consequently, the club does participate in bulk purchases of media purchases of in bulk purchases of media, software, hardware and publications on behalf of its members.